Prospect Research Analytics Workshop

 Friday, April 14, 11:00AM – 12:30PM (ET)

 (Note: There will be no session on 4/7/2023)

-This is the world that creates, maintains, and perpetuates a disproportionate number of personal fortunes in the US.
+The US Financial Services industry creates, maintains, and perpetuates a disproportionate number of personal fortunes.
 Its activities touch virtually every affluent major prospect on the donor and prospect lists of every nonprofit organization.

 It can also present an intimidating challenge for prospect researchers stymied by artful industry jargon, organization and fee structures, and eye-popping deal figures.
 Still, the better researchers understand this world, the more opportunities they can bring to light for the organizations they serve.

-Valerie Anastasio has served as Director of Prospect Development at Boston Children’s Hospital Trust since August 2013.
+Valerie Anastasio is Senior Director of Prospect Development at Boston Children’s Hospital Trust.
 Her development experience spans more than two decades, including positions at the Broad Institute, Museum of Fine Arts Boston, Harvard University, Brandeis University, Boston Lyric Opera, WGBH, and as a consultant with The Helen Brown Group.
+She serves on the board of the BARKA Foundation, an international development organization addressing water resources and women’s empowerment issues in Burkina Faso and neighboring West African countries.
 She is a past board member of NEDRA and a recipient of NEDRA’s Ann Castle Award.
 She is a graduate of Williams College.

 Attendees will receive a Zoom link a day before the event; this meeting will be held as a Zoom meeting and a recording will not be available.